 Sustainability is a trend that was identified some years ago and is seeing continuous growth.

-But the notion of Shared Value is quite new, a strategy approach where a company looks at strengthening its strategic position and advances society at the same time.
+But the notion of Shared Value is quite new, a business strategy approach where a company looks at strengthening its strategic position and advances society at the same time.
 It was introduced by Porter and Cremer and is a concept that’s gaining more and more followers.
 The concept of Shared Value builds on the notion of Corporate Social Responsibility, but moves away from the traditional trade-off thinking that if you do good for society, you hurt business and vice versa.

 Sustainability is more than the latest hype and will become an increasingly important topic.
-We predict that the notion of Shared Value will also become more important as sustainability becomes a strategic differentiator and those companies that find ways to create shared value will have a better competitive position.
+I predict that the notion of Shared Value will also become more important as sustainability becomes a strategic differentiator and those companies that find ways to create shared value will have a better competitive position.